Breakdown of Perturbative Expansions and Exact Algebraic Absorption of Finite-Size Fluctuations in Statistical Mechanics: The -Deformed Framework for Finite-Size Fluctuations

-Conventional finite-blocklength analysis relies on normal approximations and Edgeworth expansions to evaluate the tail bounds of $S_n$.
-Rather than treating the generalized parameter $q$ as a fixed universal constant, we introduce a tuning parameter, $q_n$, that scales with the blocklength $n$.
-To determine the required scaling law, we apply the $q$-logarithmic transformation to the centered fluctuation of the information density.
-Let $W_n = S_n - nH_1$ denote this macroscopic fluctuation, which scales as $O(n^{1/2})$ by the Central Limit Theorem.
-Note that $W_n$ has zero mean ($\mathbb{E}[W_n] = 0$) and variance $\mathbb{E}[W_n^2] = nV$.
+Conventional finite-size analysis relies on normal approximations and Edgeworth expansions to evaluate the tail bounds of $s_n$.
+Rather than treating the entropic index $q$ as a fixed universal constant, we introduce a tuning parameter, $q_n$, that scales dynamically with the system size $n$.
+To determine the required scaling law, we apply the $q$-logarithmic transformation to the centered fluctuation of the Shannon empirical entropy.

-Mathematically, we introduce the transformation governed by the $q$-logarithm: $\ln_q(x) = \frac{x^{1-q} - 1}{1-q}$.
-If one were to directly apply this mapping to the exponential of the fluctuation, the resulting measure would be $\ln_{q_n}(\exp(W_n)) = \frac{\exp((1-q_n)W_n) - 1}{1-q_n}$.
-However, because $W_n$ is a random variable, the non-linear nature of this exponential mapping would shift the expected value of the information density away from the fundamental Shannon limit $nH_1$.
-To conserve this deterministic macroscopic mean, the algebraic transformation must be centralized by subtracting its expectation, which corresponds to the moment-generating function (MGF) of the fluctuation.

-\begin{definition}[Centralized $q$-Generalized Information Density] To conserve the fundamental limit $\mathbb{E}[S_{q_n}(X^n)] = nH_1$, the centralized $q$-generalized information density is defined as: